TL;DR

 23/tcp open telnet Linux telnetd

 No surprises.
 Telnet, full stop.
+That single open port is the entire attack surface.

 Foothold

-Dead end #1 — raw sockets
+Dead end #1 — raw socket

 My first instinct was to skip the client and just talk TCP: